merajabi/conan-profiles/README.md

 ## Known Issues

 - **WSL1**: Due to filesystem bugs in WSL1, Conan may not work correctly.
 Please use WSL2 instead.
+- **Ninja**: Ninja Generator with MSVC compiler only works on MS Developer Powershell, Because vcvars.bat do not set all environment variables correctly.
+- **mingw**: still under development

 ## Usage

 1. Copy the desired profile files to your Conan profiles directory (typically `~/.conan/profiles` on Linux or `%USERPROFILE%\.conan\profiles` on Windows)
-2. Or use with Conan commands:
+2. Or use profile path with Conan commands:

 ```bash
 conan install . --profile=path/to/conan-profiles/linux_x64_gcc11_std20.Make.Static.Debug